Small Group Ministry (SGM)

 WHAT IS SMALL GROUP MINISTRY?
 This program provides an opportunity to establish new and deeper relationships with one another and to find a place to enrich our spiritual and life exploration and growth.
 Small Group Ministry (SGM), sometimes called Covenant Groups or Chalice Circles in other UU congregations, allows people to get to know a small group of UUFA members or friends while discussing questions and issues of deep significance.

-The groups typically meet twice a month at either UUFA or in group members’ homes.
+The groups typically meet twice a month at either UUFA or in group members' homes.
+During the pandemic, SGM groups are meeting virtually via Zoom.
 SGM is intended to give participants a chance to get to know others in a manner different from the experiences of committee work, Sunday service, and other Fellowship activities.

 HOW ARE GROUPS STRUCTURED?
 Groups of six to twelve members are formed according to mutual meeting times and days of the week.
 At the start of the new year, each group develops a covenant to guide how group members are in relationship with each other.